1337joe/du-ship-displays/README.md

 ![basic](https://du.w3asel.com/du-ship-displays/images/antigravity-basic.svg "Basic Anti-Gravity Display")

-Features:
+### Features:

 * All anti-gravity measurements and controls on one screen.
 * Logarithmic altitude scale for more control at lower altitudes.
-* Set target altitude with a slider or step at any power of 10 from 1 to 10,000 meters.
+* Set target altitude by dragging the arrow on the left side of the altitude scale or with the up and down arrows.
+Left/right arrows select the digit to change to step at anywhere from 1 to 10,000 m increments.
 * Set target altitude to current altitude in one click.
 * Lock controls to prevent accidental clicks.
 * Power on and unlock protected by a drag-to-activate mechanism to prevent accidental disabling.